Battle of Valencia (1130): The battle

-In early May 1130, the Aragonese launched another raid into the vicinity of Valencia, a sizeable army led by Gaston of Béarn and the Bishop Stephen of Huesca.
-News of this raid soon reached the city, and the governor of Valencia, Yintan bin al-Lamtuni, a rather energetic governor, left with his army to meet them.
-Both sides clashed with each other near the city, and the Almoravids successfully defeated the invading army.
-Both Gaston and Stephen met their ends on the battlefield.
-Gaston's body was found, and his head was cut.
-It was sent to the city of Granada to be paraded on a spear through the streets and later sent to Marrakesh.
+Leading the Argonese force were Gaston of Béarn and the Bishop Stephen of Huesca.
+After news of the raid reached the city, Yintan bin al-Lamtuni, the energetic governor of Valencia, left the city with his army to intercept and confront the Christians.
+The armies clashed near the city and the Almoravids defeated the invaders.
+Both Gaston and Stephen of Huesca died on the battlefield.
+Gaston's body was found, his head was cut off and ultimately sent first, to the city of Granada to be paraded through the streets on a spear, and later sent to Marrakesh.